 Chicano Artists Challenge How We Remember the Alamo

 The Other Side of the Alamo: Art Against the Myth is on view through October at the Guadalupe Cultural Arts Center in San Antonio.
 (Artsy)

 MoMA’s Union Employees Have Been Working Without a Contract for Nearly Two Months—and Negotiations Have Stalled

 Union members are concerned about wage increases, medical costs, job security, and the increasing demands of executing the museum’s expansion. (artnet News)

 How to Make Time for Research and Writing

 Twelve scholars share their tips for getting it done.
 (Chronicle of Higher Education)

-Welcome to our revitalized Member News series!
-Each month we’ll be spotlighting a CAA member and learning about their work, inspirations, and thoughts on the field.
+Welcome to our revitalized Member News!
+In this ongoing series we’ll be spotlighting CAA members and learning about their work, inspirations, and thoughts on the field.